 Gavin Joubert is Head of Global Emerging Markets with 25 years of investment industry experience.

-Iakovos Mekios is an analyst and portfolio manager with 11 years of investment industry experience, all of which have been at Coronation.
+Iakovos Mekios is a portfolio manager and joint-Head of Global Emerging Markets Research with 11 years of investment industry experience, all of which have been at Coronation.

 Suhail Suleman is a portfolio manager with 22 years of investment industry experience.